osu-cass/sb-components/README.md

-# react-advanced-filter
+# Smarter Balanced Components
-> For use in SmarterBalanced
+> For use in Smarter Balanced

 Make sure you have the latest version of Node.js and npm.